 As previously disclosed on November 15, 2021, the Company's Board established a special committee of independent directors ("Special Committee") to investigate allegations of inaccurate Company disclosures, including those made in an October 2021 short seller report and whistleblower allegations, which resulted in the Company being unable to timely file its third quarter 2021 Quarterly Report on Form 10-Q, Annual Report on Form 10-K for the year ended December 31, 2021 and amended Registration Statement on Form S-1 (File No. 333-258993).
 The Special Committee engaged outside independent legal counsel and a forensic accounting firm to assist with its review.
-On February 1, 2022, the Company announced that the Special Committee completed its review.
-On April 14, 2022, the Company announced the completion of additional investigative work based on the Special Committee's findings, which were performed under the direction of the Executive Chairperson, reporting to the Audit Committee.
+On February 1, 2022, the Company announced that the Special Committee's findings, which were performed under the direction of the Executive Chairperson, reporting to the Audit Committee.
 In connection with the Special Committee's review and subsequent investigative work, the following findings were made: